rnburn/satyr/README.md

 # satyr
 A library for numerical computing.
 It provides
 * Expression templates for vectors, matrices, and higher-dimensional arrays.
-* Support for execution policies including vectorization and task-based parallelization.
+* Support for execution policies including SIMD vectorization and task-based parallelization.
 * Strongly typed versions of structural matrices (e.g. triangular and symmetric).